sagemath/trac_to_gh/Issue 4959.md

 # Issue 4959: r's install_packages is broken in many variants of sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4959

 Original creator: was